flyingfisch/flyingfisch.github.io/_drafts/styling-a-modern-website.md

 categories: frontend design
 ---

-I thought of writing a post going over the high-level abstract concepts of building a modern website, but decided to scratch that idea in favor of a step-by-step demo of the way I build websites.
+I thought of writing a post going over the abstract concepts of building a modern website, but decided to scratch that idea in favor of a step-by-step demo of the way I build websites.
 In this post I will be going from design to delivery on a nautical themed website for a sailing club.
 Let's get started!

 # Design